nickbstudy/notes/SQL/MySQL/DML_DataManipulationLanguage.md

 ### DML - Data Manipulation Language

 The `SELECT` statement is used to define what is returned.
-Getting everything would be `SELECT * FROM table_name`
+Getting everything would be `SELECT * FROM table_name` or `SELECT DISTINCT` to get no duplicate values

 ---